mari-annam/estonian-ocr/README.md

 - Tools to assess how the models perform when used together

 For error correction, we explored two approaches: fine-tuning and Direct Preference Optimization (DPO).
 However, the models published on Hugging Face were trained using fine-tuning only.
 For evaluation, we've tried both fine-tuning and a Reward Model, but again, only the fine-tuned versions are available on Hugging Face.
 This is purely due to the fact that the fine-tuned models performed much better in both cases.

+## Using the models

+### Correction models

+**Data Format**
+- Training input: JSON file (.json)

+Format: structured according to fine-tune or DPO requirements (see examples in the repo).

+Testing input: CSV file (.csv)

+Must follow the template provided in test_template.csv.

+Model Selection

+Default: tartuNLP/Llammas

+Alternatively, you can use any other:

+Pretrained model from Hugging Face

+Locally stored model, as long as it's architecture-compatible